Ethelbert-Tang/Metal_Alloying_Optimizer/README.md

 # Metal Alloying Optimizer

 This is my take on an optimization program to calculate approximate alloy usage to create a certain grade of a metal.
-The example used are randomly selected and configured grades of steel and the selected alloying additions are all general steelmaking use.
+The example uses are randomly selected and configured grades (Metal_Grades.csv) of steel and the selected alloying additions (Metal_Weight_Per_ton.csv) are found in general steelmaking use.

-I have preset some examples for steel alloying additions (Metal_Weight_Per_ton.csv) and steel grades (Metal_Grades.csv)

 # Usage